 Box D: Control number

-Box D might be blank, depending on whether your small business uses control numbers or not.
+Box D might be blank, depending on whether your business uses control numbers or not.

 A control number identifies Forms W-2 so you can keep records of them internally.
 If you don’t use control numbers, leave this box blank.